RedSiege/EDD/README.md

 getdomainusers - Get a list of all domains users

 getdomainuser - Retrieves info about specific user (name, description, SID, Domain Groups)

+getnetsession - Returns a list of accounts with sessions on the targeted system

+getnetloggedon - Returns a list of accounts logged into the targeted system